sun-jiao/localized-geocoder/README.md

 * If you want to use another geocode service, or you have deployed nominatim on your on server, you can add the **base url** of it following the **useragent** as the last parameter in string.
 * Get Address by **getAddress**, you can get the json address, the whole display address from it.
 If you don't want a localized result, that's all.
 * If not, you need to continue to do following me.
+* Next, you should use a localizer, its name usually is the ISO country code + "Localizer".

 ### kotlin